 - 9.1.1 As outlined in Section 5, DNOs have to meet certain statutory and Distribution Licence obligations when designing and operating their Distribution Systems.
-These obligations will influence the options for connecting Generating Plant. - 9.1.2 The technical and design criteria to be applied in the design of the Distribution System and Generating Plant connection are detailed within the Distribution Planning and Connection Code (DPC) and the standards listed in Annex1 of the Distribution Code.
-The criteria are based upon the performance requirements of the Distribution System necessary to meet the above obligations. - 9.1.3 The Distribution System, and any Generating Plant connection to that System, shall be designed, - a. to comply with the obligations (to include security, frequency and voltage; voltage disturbances and harmonic distortion; auto reclosing and single phase protection operation). - b. according to design principles in relation to Distribution System's plant and equipment, earthing, voltage regulation and control, and protection as outlined in DPC4, subject to any modification to which the DNO may reasonably consent. - 9.1.4 Generating Plant should meet a set of technical requirements in relation to its performance with respect to frequency and voltage, control capabilities, protection coordination requirements, phase voltage unbalance requirements, neutral earthing provisions, islanding and black start capability.
+These obligations will influence the options for connecting Generating Plant. - 9.1.2 The technical and design criteria to be applied in the design of the Distribution System and Generating Plant connection are detailed within the Distribution Planning and Connection Code (DPC) and the standards listed in Annex 1 of the Distribution Code.
+The criteria are based upon the performance requirements of the Distribution System necessary to meet the above obligations. - 9.1.3 The Distribution System, and any Generating Plant connection to that System, shall be designed, - a. to comply with the obligations (to include security, frequency and voltage; voltage disturbances and harmonic distortion; auto reclosing and single phase protection operation). - b. according to design principles in relation to Distribution System's plant and equipment, earthing, voltage regulation and control, and protection as outlined in DPC4, subject to any modification to which the DNO may reasonably consent. - 9.1.4 Generating Plant should meet a set of technical requirements in relation to its performance with respect to frequency and voltage, control capabilities, protection coordination requirements, phase voltage unbalance requirements, neutral earthing provisions, islanding and system restoration capability.
 These requirements are listed in DPC7.4 of the Distribution Code. - 9.1.5 There are additional performance requirements that are specified in the Grid Code for all embedded Medium and Large Power Stations.
-The requirements for Medium Power Stations are referenced in DPC7.5 of the Distribution Code, and are all listed in CC3.3 to CC3.5 of the Grid Code.
+The requirements for Medium Power Stations are referenced in DPC7.5 of the Distribution Code, and are all listed in CC3.3 to CC3.5 of the Grid Code. - 9.1.6 As explained in section 2.12 DNOs may modify certain aspects of section 9 for island operation, and section 5.7 during a system restoration event.